Jodi Huisentruit: Since 2000

 As of 2020, the MCPD and the Iowa Division of Criminal Investigation were still actively investigating Huisentruit's disappearance.
 That same year, Findjodi.com launched a podcast by the same name in order to gain a new audience to share information on the case and generate new leads.
 In 2022, ABC's 20/20 debuted a new special titled "Gone at Dawn" overviewing the disappearance and interviewing those close with the case.
 This episode was the third time 20/20 featured the Huisentruit case.

 In February 2023, former media consultant turned private investigator Steve Ridge – who started investigating the case in 2019 – announced that he was personally offering a reward for information that leads to the recovery of Huisentruit's remains – even if an arrest is never made; in September 2023, he increased the reward to $50,000.
+In December 2025, the reward was doubled to $100,000, effective through June 27, 2026, 31 years after she went missing.

-In early October 2024, a year after offering a reward for information leading to Huisentruit's body, private investigator Ridge reported that Jodi had a new boyfriend immediately before her disappearance; the couple had been in contact daily or near daily since they had begun dating 10 days or so before the abduction.
+In early October 2024, a year after offering a reward for information leading to Huisentruit's body, private investigator Ridge reported that Jodi had had a new boyfriend immediately before her disappearance; the couple had been in contact daily or near daily since they had begun dating 10 days or so before the abduction.
 Ridge believed this new boyfriend may have created jealousy and led to Jodi's abduction.

 In mid-October 2024, the MCPD searched a wooded site in rural Winsted, Minnesota that was scheduled to be the location of an apartment complex, after what was reported to have been an anonymous tip.

 On July 15, 2025, Hulu released a three-part documentary series, Her Last Broadcast: The Abduction of Jodi Huisentruit.
-While the series dispels many rumors and erroneous media reports about the case, it chooses to focus attention on four persons of interest, none of whom the MCPD have found evidence against, none of them having ever been elevated to the status of suspects despite 30 years of police work, including: serial rapist Tony Jackson, who lived two blocks from the KIMT broadcast studios at the time; Brad Millerbernd, the ex-husband of Huisentruit's childhood best friend, revealing that the wooded site searched in Winsted, Minnesota in October 2024 was adjacent to a house that Millerbernd had previously owned; and suspected serial killer Christopher Revak, whose girlfriend lived in Mason City at the time.
-The series also included an admission from the officer who had requested the warrant in 2017, to place GPS trackers on the vehicles of the first person of interest, John Vansice, explaining that he had invited Vansice in for an interview and, as an investigative technique, had hoped that the trackers might have shown a spooked Vansice – if he was the abductor – going to a possible burial site; no such evidence resulted, reiterating that Vansice never became a suspect, and was never charged.
+While the series dispels many rumors and erroneous media reports about the case, it chooses to focus attention on four persons of interest, none of whom the MCPD have found evidence against, none of them having ever been elevated to the status of suspects despite 30 years of police work, including: serial rapist Tony Jackson, who lived two blocks from the KIMT broadcast studios at the time; Brad Millerbernd, the ex-husband of Huisentruit's childhood best friend, with the documentary revealing that the wooded site searched in Winsted, Minnesota in October 2024 was adjacent to a house that Millerbernd had previously owned; and suspected serial killer Christopher Revak, whose girlfriend lived in Mason City at the time.
+The series also included an admission from the officer who had requested the warrant in 2017 to place GPS trackers on the vehicles of the first person of interest, John Vansice, explaining that he had invited Vansice in for an interview and, as an investigative technique, had hoped that the trackers might have shown a spooked Vansice – if he was the abductor – going to a possible burial site.
+No such evidence resulted, and the officer reiterated that Vansice never became a suspect and was never charged.